 Kaspar T. Locher Summer Creative Scholarships

-Four $1800 scholarships to support independent work in creative writing, visual arts, theater, dance and music will be awarded again this year.
+Scholarships in the amount of $1800 to support independent work in creative writing, visual arts, theater, dance, and music will be awarded again this year.
 Recipients will present the results of their summer projects next fall.
 If your questions about the scholarship are not answered by the responses to the frequently asked questions below, contact Michael Knutson via email.

 The competition is open to all Reed students, except graduating seniors.
 Finalists must be available for a Zoom interview in April 2023.
 It is expected that recipients be in residence in the fall after the funded summer in order to present their work.
 Students who expect to transfer from Reed next year should not apply.

 - A 500-750 word description of your proposed project and an additional 500 word statement on your previous work and experiences that has prepared you for carrying out this project.
 Submit the proposal and statement as a single PDF document to email@example.com.

 - At least two recommendations from persons, one of them a member of the Reed faculty, who can comment on the merits of your project and your ability to carry it out.
 These letters should also be sent via email to firstname.lastname@example.org with your name in the subject heading.

 - Examples of previous work you have done within the area of your proposal.
 The number of works may vary according to media, but creative writing submissions (a collection of poems, two or three short stories, or an excerpt of a longer work) should not exceed 25 pages; no more than twenty examples of visual art work; no more than 15 minutes of music or video works.
 Creative writing examples must be submitted as a single PDF document, and visual arts examples on a single PDF document, each image no larger than 1900 x 1000 pixels.
 Each image should be labeled with title, medium, size and date of creation.
 Music examples may be submitted as MP3 files or linked to a website.
 Video examples may be submitted as MOV files, or linked to YouTube or your own website.